-Value of Meaning
+Value of Meaningfulness

-Meaningfulness
+Designing for Meaningfulness

-Generative Emotion is a weak substitute
+Generative Emotion is not Meaningfulness

 By sustaining a “conversation” over a period of hours, weeks, or even months, these AI systems can effectively create the illusion of a “relationship” with individuals.
 Using various conversational tactics based on principles of active listening these systems are attempting to maximize both the length and depth of the exchange in order to move from simply helping the user complete a task to being an attentive companion who’s sole purpose is focused on engaging with one person.